-- Side attachment plates - 2.
-Lift the downturn with lugs into place and secure it using the using both the retaining clip and side attachment plates.
+- 2. Lift the downturn with lugs into place and secure - attachment plates.
+Wall sleeve it using the using both the retaining clip and side

 - 3. Secure threaded hanging rod to the ceiling as required by structural engineer. - 4.
 Secure threaded hanging rod to downturn with lugs